-I was as flat as I’ve been for months last night, but there was probably good reason for it.
+I was as flat as I’ve been for months last night, but there was probably a good reason for it.
 I haven’t heard back from the mechanic yet, but I’m expecting a repair quote in the thousands.
-Then in the afternoon I made a long overdue visit to the dentist.
-I chipped a molar late last year so a visit was necessary.
-After examining me he laid out a treatment plan.
-I don’t have a lot wrong with my teeth, but dentistry is expensive and he was recommending a crown as a long term solution to the molar situation.
+Then in the afternoon, I made a long-overdue visit to the dentist.
+I chipped a molar late last year, so a visit was necessary.
+After examining me, he laid out a treatment plan.
+I don’t have a lot wrong with my teeth, but dentistry is expensive, and he was recommending a crown as a long term solution to the molar situation.
 That amounted to just over $2,000, of which I’d be lucky to get a third back by health insurance.
-On top of all that this damned recruiter is being elusive, which is both typical and fucking frustrating.
+On top of all that this damned recruiter is elusive, which is both typical and fucking frustrating.
 And so I was flat.

 This morning I bounced out bed – well, as near as I ever get to being bouncy.
 I’m in a vibrant mood, which is a nice way of saying I’m feeling very willing.
 You see the world differently when you’re in that mood.
 You don’t exactly tingle, but feel the extremities of self.
 The world becomes a place of infinite possibility, and you feel about 10 feet tall.

 Fortunately, it happens to be Friday as well, so I can dream about actually doing something about it – unlikely as that probably is.

 I was out last Friday night celebrating Donna’s birthday.
 We went on an old Manly ferry cruising out of Docklands and under the Westgate bridge.
 Not really my thing, but it was a good night for it.
 I was in a buoyant, provocative mood.
 I realised somewhere along the line that I had become attractive to women again, but it was an attitude that was the key to it.